Ousmanerabi/HEOR_Analysis/README.md

 # Lung Transplantation – Cost-Utility-Analysis

-This R script demonstrates a complete **Health Economics and Outcomes Research (HEOR)** workflow applied to a **synthetic cohort** of lung and heart–lung transplant patients.
+This project demonstrates a full end-to-end Health Economics and Outcomes Research (HEOR) workflow using parametric survival modeling and cost–utility analysis in R.

-It was developed for educational and portfolio purposes to illustrate cost–utility analysis using parametric survival modeling.
+It replicates the analytical framework of a real-world lung transplantation study conducted at Foch Hospital (France), using a fully simulated cohort for reproducibility.

 ---

 ##  Objective

-The script reproduces the main analytical components of a real-world study performed at *Foch Hospital (France)*, while using **fully simulated data**.
-It aims to evaluate the **cost-effectiveness** of lung transplantation compared with medical management.
+To evaluate the cost-effectiveness of lung transplantation compared to medical management from the payer perspective (French National Health Insurance), using survival modeling and QALY estimation.

 ---